-Enterprise Java Applications are N Tiered and complex.
+Enterprise Java Applications are N tiered and complex.
 The Java Virtual Machine (JVM) improves productivity of Java developers by hiding JVM memory handling details.
 However this throws new challenges in JVM monitoring in production as improper clean up of JVM memory can cause the application to slow down.
-Every application administrator hence needs to ensure optimal JVM configuration and monitor JVM Memory and monitor JVM performance.
+Every application administrator hence needs to ensure optimal JVM configuration and perform Java performance monitoring.

-ManageEngine Applications Manager can help monitor JVM Memory : Heap and Non Heap Memory.
+ManageEngine Applications Manager's Java memory monitoring tool give you extensive information about heap and non heap memory.
 Additionally you can monitor how the Virtual Machine allocates the objects in memory for various memory spaces like Eden Space, Survivor space, Tenured Generation etc. Each memory location has its own importance and by monitoring these in production, along with tweaking configuration parameters on JVM startup, a Java application can be tuned well.

-The JVM stats help understand how classes are loaded and unloaded from the JVM.
+The JVM stats given by Applications Manager's JVM monitoring tool helps understand how classes are loaded and unloaded from the JVM.
 It also gives metrics about how much time is spent by the JVM in garbage collection and helps understand throughput.

 JVM monitoring is the act of monitoring, collecting and analyzing JVM KPIs which helps you detect Java application performance bottlenecks and can help optimize the performance metrics.
 Monitoring JVM is an integral part of any Java application performance monitoring strategy.
 IT Ops and DevOps teams use JVM monitoring tools—like ManageEngine Applications Manager—to identify and troubleshoot server-side and code-level bottlenecks.

 A poorly tuned Java application can slowly degrade JVM performance, which in turn can cause the application to become slow for end users.
 JVM monitoring tools enable you to maintain the uptime and availability of your java applications, and resolve performance issues before it affects your applications.